EnnieAyo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 9-duplicate_last_line- duplicates the last line
 - 10-no_more_js- finds and deletes only .js files
 - 11-directories- count the number of directories
+- 12-newest_files- order files from newest to oldest